 If you have multiple high-interest debts, the avalanche method may be a good fit for your long-term debt payoff goals.

-Pros of the avalanche method versus the snowball method include:
+Pros of the avalanche method include:

 - Saving more on interest charges